yiisoft/docs/guide/en/runtime/handling-errors.md

 ];
 ```

+Note that when configuring application middleware stack, `Yiisoft\ErrorHandler\Middleware\ExceptionResponder` must
-`Yiisoft\ErrorHandler\Middleware\ExceptionResponder` must be placed before
+be placed before `Yiisoft\ErrorHandler\Middleware\ErrorCatcher`.
-`Yiisoft\ErrorHandler\Middleware\ErrorCatcher` in the middleware stack.

 ## Rendering error data

-The following renderers are available out of the box:
+Error data could be rendered into a certain format by one of the renderers.
+The following renderers are available
+out of the box:

 - `Yiisoft\ErrorHandler\Renderer\HeaderRenderer` - Renders error into HTTP headers.
-Is used for HEAD request.
+It is used for HEAD request.
-- `Yiisoft\ErrorHandler\Renderer\HtmlRenderer` - Renders error into HTML string.
+- `Yiisoft\ErrorHandler\Renderer\HtmlRenderer` - Renders error into HTML.
-- `Yiisoft\ErrorHandler\Renderer\JsonRenderer` - Renders error into JSON string.
+- `Yiisoft\ErrorHandler\Renderer\JsonRenderer` - Renders error into JSON.
-- `Yiisoft\ErrorHandler\Renderer\PlainTextRenderer` - Renders error into plain text string.
+- `Yiisoft\ErrorHandler\Renderer\PlainTextRenderer` - Renders error into plain text.
-- `Yiisoft\ErrorHandler\Renderer\XmlRenderer` - Renders error into XML string.
+- `Yiisoft\ErrorHandler\Renderer\XmlRenderer` - Renders error into XML.

-The renderer generates error data depending on whether debug mode is enabled or disabled.
+The renderer produces detailed error data depending on whether debug mode is enabled or disabled.

-Example of JSON rendering without debugging mode:
+Example of JSON rendering output with debugging mode turned off:

 ```json
 {"message":"An internal server error occurred."}
 ```

-Example of JSON rendering with debugging mode:
+Example of JSON rendering output with debugging mode turned on:

 ```json
 {